Am I Racist?: Production and release

 Am I Racist? is the second film by Walsh, and had a budget of $3 million.
-Walsh is a conservative podcaster, author, and provocateur with a large following.
-Jeremy Boreing, co-CEO of The Daily Wire, said the film was made because "DEI culture is one of the most toxic plagues in American life".
+Walsh is a right-wing podcaster, author, and provocateur with a large following.
+Jeremy Boreing, co-CEO of The Daily Wire, said the film was made because "DEI culture is one of the most toxic plagues in American life."

-Robin DiAngelo, the author of White Fragility who appears in the film, said the filmmakers "had lied about their agenda and I had been played", specifically in a scene involving reparations.
+Robin DiAngelo, the author of White Fragility who appears in the film, said the filmmakers "had lied about their agenda and I had been played," specifically in a scene involving reparations.
 Another scene, in which Walsh went without a physical disguise while posing as an attendee of a DEI workshop, ended as the real attendees recognized Walsh.

 The film was released in the United States and Canada on September 13, 2024, by SDG Releasing.
 It is the first theatrically released film by The Daily Wire.
 On October 28, 2024, the film came to DailyWire+.